The child abduction and murder that changed American justice

 "We generated 12,000-plus actionable leads and 60 days," recalled retired FBI agent, Eddie Freyer, who worked this case nearly three decades ago.
 "That's an unthinkable amount of activity."

-But despite all the attention, the Klass family and the FBI were no closer to finding Polly, as they neared the end of November.
+But despite all the attention, the Klaas family and the FBI were no closer to finding Polly, as they neared the end of November.

 "CRIMES THAT CHANGED AMERICA": ANTI-STALKING LAWS